Falmouth-Games-Academy/comp140-api-hacking/README.md

 #####Papyrus and Skyrim Creation Kit
 The easiest way to make a plugin for Skyrim is to use the Skyrim Creation Kit.
 Papyrus is the language used for scripting in Skyrim Creation Kit.
 If I am to use Skyrim Creation Kit to create a Skyrim plugin, I will have to use Papyrus.
 An huge advantage of using Papyrus alongside the Skyrim Creation Kit, is that it provides functions for interacting with objects in the game and retrieving data from the game.
 The use of the Creation Kit and Skyrim-specific Papyrus functions (include SKSE functions) are very well documented on the [Creation Kit wiki](http://www.creationkit.com/index.php?title=Main_Page).

-##Sources used

-The template for the Visual Studio project, including everything in main.cpp of my SKSE plugin that I used is from [here](https://github.com/xanderdunn/skaar/releases/tag/plugin3).
-I used [this](https://github.com/xanderdunn/skaar/wiki/SKSE%3A-Getting-Started) tutorial and that Visual Studio solution to get started.

 ## Trello Board
 Things in the 'Review' column are what was completed in the named sprint, things in the 'To do' column are things for the next sprint.
 I broke the two sprints down into smaller sections, for purposes of time management.